devilunraveled/masterPortfolio/README.md

 Another feature added is the Travel page, where you can mark places you have been and places you have planned.
 To do this, you need to fill the travel details in `portfolio.js`, moreover, you can add images by populating the folder in `public/photos/<location-photoDir>/`.

 After adding the images, you need to create an index of photos so that they are all loaded beforehand for ease of use later.
 To do this, simply run `npm run generate-photo-index` **after** moving all the photos locally to the folder.
-I am planning to add access to photos directly using Google Photos

 ### How to change the icons on homepage under what i do section?